ant-design/ant-design-pro-site/docs/mock-api.en-US.md

 };
 ```

-When you start server by `roadhog dev`, the mock service will proxy network requests as follow your rules defined in `.roadhogrc.mock.js`.
+When you start server by `umi dev`, the mock service will handle network requests (such as `GET /api/users`) according to your rules defined in the `mock` directory.
+You can respond to client with literal data, or process the request with a function, or forward the request to another server.

-You can response literal object like this:
+For example, there is a mapping rule like this:

 ```
 'GET /api/currentUser': {